 The following chart compares the average time taken for the default browser Microsoft Edge to successively load a set of popular websites through the local area network from a local server machine.
-Products with lower browse times are considered better performing products in this category.3
+Products with lower browse times are considered better performing products in this category.

-3 AVG and Avast were excluded from this test as the test script was blocked by the application's firewall.
+&lt;sup>1 Kaspersky Internet Security was excluded from this test as the test script was blocked by the application's firewall.